tjelvar-olsson/biologists-guide-to-computing/source/data-analysis.rst

     >>> zero_to_five = ["zero", "one", "two", "three", "four", "five"]

-To get the first two elements.
+To get the first two elements we therefore use 0 for the start index, as Python uses a zero-based indexing system, and 2 for the end index as the element from the end index is excluded.

 .. code-block:: python